Larqqa/Simple-Vagrant-LAMP-stack/README.md

 ## Vagrant_MERN
 A basic MERN stack.
 The stack uses NodeJS v10 and MongoDB v.4

+## Vagrant_WordPress
+A basic WordPress installation
+The stack uses PHP 7.2 and has MySQL & PHPMyAdmin.
+WP_CLI is used to install WordPress on the machine.